Supermagnum/polychase/test-results.md

 # Polychase Test Results

-This document contains the latest test results for the Polychase Blender addon with IMU integration.
+This document contains the latest test results for the Polychase Blender addon with IMU integration and distance constraint support.

-**Last Updated:** Generated automatically during test runs
+**Last Updated:** 2025-11-24

 ## Test Summary